What is cloud?

 3. Application Server

-- reads and processes data from the central data server and offers them to clients as a web site.
-From the communication point of view, it waits for requests for reading data from individual clients - it is a server/SLAVE.
+- reads and processes data from the central data server and offers them to clients in the form of Web pages usually.
+From the communication point of view, it waits for requests for reading data from individual clients - it is a server/Slave

 The potential of the PROMOTIC system with Cloud technology1.
 PROMOTIC as data source